janvdbroek/Generalized-Linear-Models/Answer-logreg2.md

 ## 1g

-The occurence of osreochondrosis was analysed using a logistic regression model with food, ground and height as independent variables.
+The occurence of osteochondrosis was analysed using a logistic regression model with food, ground and height as independent variables.
 Model reduction was done with the likelihood ratio test.
 The final model only contained the height variable.
-The log-odds ratio for heigth is 0.094: The difference in log-odds is height is increased by 1.
+The log-odds ratio for heigth is 0.094: The difference in log-odds if height is increased by 1.
 (Off course a description of the variables is also needed.)

 # Exercise 2